justinnaldzin/big-data-benchmarking/README.md

 ## Overview

 This is a portable, reproducible, and completely automated application designed to benchmark various database platforms and big data technologies with a goal of providing an indication of how each performs when working with a large set of data.
 By ensuring the same dataset is applied across each database platform and executing syntactically equivalent queries, we can achieve an accurate comparison and understand where one outperforms the other.
-An interactive HTTP dashboard presents the benchmarking results to easily compare how each technology performs.
+An interactive HTTP dashboard containing various charting and graphing elements are used to display the benchmarking results.

 # DASHBOARD IMAGE HERE

+## Features
-The following big data technologies are supported:
+- Supports the following big data technologies:
  - Oracle Database
  - Oracle Database In-Memory
  - Microsoft SQL Server
  - SAP HANA
-- ~~Apache Hive~~
+ - ~~Apache Hive~~ (coming soon)
-- ~~Apache Spark SQL~~
+ - ~~Apache Spark SQL~~ (coming soon)

-## Features

 - Compatible on Linux, macOS, and Windows in a reproducible, portable development environment
 - Able to accept any dataset in CSV file format (containing headers)
 - Create tables and insert into database the dataset specified